 The house rules

-You may have some work to do in order to uncover the house rules.
+You may have some work to do to uncover the house rules.
 These do not have to reside in one place.
 We advise reading them ahead of time to see what it includes.
 Some major areas for the co-op’s rules cover common areas, noise levels within your apartment, permitted appliances (washer and dryers), subletting, and pets.

 How strict is the board’s enforcement?